Feedback

 • Keyboard shortcuts save so much time.
 To make frame extraction easy and smooth there are some shortcut keys like C to capture a frame.
 Arrow keys to move frame by frame.
 Space button to Play/Pause.

 • Save your frames as you go.
-Don't wait until the processing complete or frames extrcated completely.
+Don't wait until the processing complete or frames extracted completely.
 Browsers can crash, Tabs can close.
 So, download important frames immediately.

 So that's video frame extraction — From cutting film strips with scissors to capturing frames with a single click in your browser How far we've come, right?
 You don't need to understand any of the technical details to use this tool.
 Just upload your video, find the moment you want, and click capture.
 The browser handles everything else automatically.